awto/effectfuljs/packages/serialization/README.md

 may be omitted for `S.regOpaqueObject` the library will try to guess it.
 If it is a function declaration, it will use its name, for example.

+The third argument specifies additional options (see `DescriptorOpts` type in the API).

+By default the output will contain properties set or changed in object after `S.regOpaqueObject` call.
+This can be disabled by setting `{props:false}` in the third argument to disable any property output.
+Or `{propsSnapshot:false}` to disable storing the original values snapshot (thus all properties will be output).
+Reads mutate the registered objects.

-Calling `S.regOpaqueObject` will set `[S.descriptorSymbol]` property in the object, while `S.regOpaquePrim` will store the value in library's internal map.
+Calling `S.regOpaqueObject` will set `[S.descriptorSymbol]` property in the object, while `S.regOpaquePrim` will store the value in a library's internal map.

 ## Prototypes based inheritance